dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-qstar/README.md

 => qstar -u user:secret --url http://127.0.0.1:18083
 Verify authentication of user with password.

-=> qstar -u user:secret --url http://127.0.0.1:18083 /full/path/to/file
+=> qstar -u user:secret --url http://127.0.0.1:18083 /path/to/file
-Get file information of file with full path /full/path/to/file
+Get file information of file with full path /path/to/file.

+=> qstar -u user:secret --url http://127.0.0.1:18083 --retrieve 1 -p 100
+/path/to/file1 /path/to/file2
+Prefetch files with full path /path/to/file1 and /path/to/file2 with low priority to the QStar cache and continue fetching the retrieve status of the specified files in 100ms interval until the prefetch job is completed.

 => qstar -u user:secret --url http://127.0.0.1:18083 --retrieve 3
-/full/path/to/file
-Prefetch file with full path /full/path/to/file with high priority to the QStar cache

-=> qstar -u user:secret --url http://127.0.0.1:18083 --retrieve 1
---target-dir /tmp /full/path/to/file
+--target-dir /path/to/dir /path/to/file1 /path/to/file2
-Retrieve file with full path /full/path/to/file with low priority to directory /tmp
+Retrieve files with full path /path/to/file1 and /path/to/file2 with high priority to directory /path/to/dir.

 => qstar -u user:secret --url http://127.0.0.1:18083 --job 42
-Get job status of retrieve job with jobId 42
+Get job status of retrieve job with jobId 42.

 => qstar -u user:secret --url http://127.0.0.1:18083 --job 42
-/full/path/to/file
+/path/to/file1 /path/to/file2
-Get job status of retrieve of file with full path /full/path/to/file by job with jobId 42
+Get retrieve status of files with full path /path/to/file1 and /path/to/file2 retrieved by job with jobId 42.
 ```